 “They’re good people,” he said, turning.

 “I know they are,” Vivenna said quickly.
 “But, do you really think it’s making a difference?
-When compared to what Denth is probably doing, I mean.”
+When compared to what Denth is probably doing, I mean?”

-He frowned, but instead of arguing with her, he nodded.
+He frowned, but instead of arguing with her, he just pounded his fist against the side of the wall.
 “I know,” he said.
 “But this is all I can think of at the moment.
 I’ve been working on other leads, but the truth is that most everything I try seems a step behind Denth.
-I can kill the gangs of thieves he’s working with, but he always has a couple working on each of his plots, so I really don’t accomplish much.
+I can kill the gangs of thieves he’s working with, but he always has a couple of them working on each of his plots, so I really don’t accomplish much.
 I’ve tried to figure out who is behind the war--even poked around in the Court of Gods a bit--but everyone is growing more and more closed-lipped.
 They take the war as inevitable, now, and don’t want to be seen on the losing side of the argument.”

 “What about priests?”
 Vivenna said.
 “They’re the ones who bring things to the attention of the Gods, right?
 If we can get more of them to argue against the war, then maybe we can stop it.”